Sure Dividend

 Itaú Unibanco (ITUB) is a Brazilian bank that pays a relatively small dividend to shareholders but one that is quite secure.
 In addition, it pays its dividend monthly instead of quarterly, allowing for faster wealth compounding and current income.

-Despite the extremely low payout ratio, which implies high levels of dividend safety, we see many growth challenges ahead for Itaú Unibanco.
+The payout ratio is modest, which implies good levels of dividend safety, but we see many growth challenges ahead for Itaú Unibanco.
 With the earnings outlook quite murky and Brazil’s economic growth in doubt, we have concerns about the bank’s near-term future.

 Given this, we are cautious on Itaú Unibanco’s prospects as an investment at this time, despite its attractive monthly payout schedule.